87tana/NLP_SentimentAnalysis/README.md

 The evaluation reveals insights into the frequencies of vocabulary words, word count in BoW models, prominent words in the vocabulary, and the distribution of words for positive and negative sentiments.

-## Conclusion and future works

-The analysis suggests that **stemming** and **POS tagging** contribute to increased consistency and representative information in the text corpus.
-However, the BoW model alone may not be sufficient for effective sentiment classification.
-Future work may explore other vectorization methods, such as TF-IDF, to address this limitation

 ## Distribution of word count by Scores